ilyaAtrakhimenok/rsschool-cv/cv.md

 GitHub: [ilyaAtrakhimenok](https://github.com/ilyaAtrakhimenok)
 ## Objective
 A begginer front-end developer.
 I would like to become a professional in this field.
-Also have such qualities as self-motivated, responsible and comminucative.
+Also have such qualities as self-motivation, responsibility and communicativeness .
 ## Skills
 * HTML.
 * CSS.